Miguel-Escobar/DeepLearningHOI/README.md

-# High Order Interactions in Deep Continual Learning
+# Higher Order Interactions in Deep Continual Learning

 This repo centains code for a reserch project started at the LACONEU school of Computational Neuroscience.
 It **heavily** utilizes code and ideas from the the paper [Loss of Plasticity in Deep Continual Learning](https://doi.org/10.1038/s41586-024-07711-7) and it's associated [github repo](https://github.com/shibhansh/loss-of-plasticity/tree/main).